 All the ways you tank your ‘taters

 Heated potatoes sit on the pile of solace sustenances.
-With a fluffy, melt-in-your-mouth interior and a crispy, salty skin, a perfect baked potato is a thing of beauty.
+An ideal baked potato is a beauty with a fluffy, melt-in-your-mouth interior and a crispy, sticky skin.

-But for many people, the dream of the ideal oven-baked potato sits just out of reach.
-What should seem easy—baking a potato in a hot oven—can, and often does, return mixed results: gummy centers, slightly charred skins, or slippery, soggy skins.
+But the dream of the perfect oven-baked potato remains out of reach for many individuals.
+What should seem easy to buy a potato in a warm oven can, and often does, yield blended outcomes: gummy centers, mildly charred skins, or slippery, soggy skins.

 No one will say they’re not edible, but could they be better?
 Yes.
 And if the steps to make them better are remarkably easy, there’s no reason to suffer sad, shriveled baked potatoes anymore.